 “There are many more of these stories of a flood from different people groups all over the world.
 Here is one I read about the other day from a daily devotion I get from Creation Moments (firstname.lastname@example.org),” said Mr. Jones.
 “Living in China are the ancient Miatso people.
 They are not Chinese nor are they related to the Jewish people.
 ‘When the first Christian missionaries visited the Miatso people, they were surprised to learn that the Miatso remembered not only the creation, but also Noah’s Flood quite accurately.’ “

 “Here is something interesting,” continued Mr. Jones.
 “In Hebrew, Adam’s name means ‘earth’ or ‘clay’, and the Miatso name for the first man is ‘dirt’.
 Adam had a son named Seth, and in the Miatso language that son’s name was Se-teh.
 In the Bible, Noah is the builder of the ark.
 The builder of the big boat in Miatso is called Nuah.
 Noah had three sons: Ham, Shem and Japheth.
 Nuah had three sons: Lo Han, Lo Shen and Jah phu.
 The Miatso say they come from the family of Jah phu.”

 “You see Mary, the Flood is not just a silly story.
 Many cultures, even though they have changed the true account of the Biblical Flood over time, still have the knowledge of a worldwide flood.”

-Originally Published in the March/April 2011 Kids Think and Believe, Too!
+Originally Published in the March/April 2011 issue of Kids Think and Believe, Too!

 Please call our office or email us at email@example.com for additional resources on these subjects.